 In her art, the Iranian American artist shares her knowledge of astronomy through mixed media art pieces.
 Karimi includes passages from Persian poets in some of her work, as these writings were her introduction to astronomy when she was growing up in Iran.

-Karimi pulled information and inspiration from the manuscripts of early scientists, such as first-century Persian astronomer Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī and 17th-century Italian scientist Galileo Galilei.
-Karimi first attained access to these manuscripts during her residency at the British Library in London last year, during which she researched both astronomers.
+Karimi pulled information and inspiration from the manuscripts of early scientists, such as 11th-century Persian astronomer Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī and 17th-century Italian scientist Galileo Galilei.
+Karimi first attained access to these manuscripts during her time studying at the British Library in London last year, during which she researched both astronomers.

 “I was enchanted by this sense of imagination these scientists had,” Pantea said, standing next to her creations in the gallery she oversaw for the day.
 She channels this imagination throughout her works, some of which also feature scenes printed in graphic collage on fabric from the Apollo 11 moon landing in 1969.